chrome-devtools✓ Pass

 name: chrome-devtools

 description: Uses Chrome DevTools via MCP for efficient debugging, troubleshooting and browser automation.
 Use when debugging web pages, automating browser interactions, analyzing performance, or inspecting network requests.
+This skill does not apply to `--slim` mode (MCP configuration).

 ---